Hello, and thanks for being here.

 • Co-authored 50+ publications and technical reports on systems change, biodiversity, economics, and environmental policy.

-Publications include research in journals such as Proceedings of The National Academy of Sciences, Environmental Science & Policy, and Sustainability Science, and outlets such as the New York Times, The Hill, and Bloomberg Law.
+Publications include over 40 peer-reviewed research articles in journals such as Proceedings of The National Academy of Sciences, Environmental Science & Policy, and Sustainability Science, and public-facing pieces in outlets such as the New York Times, The Hill, and Bloomberg Law.
+My Google Scholar profile has more info. https://scholar.google.com/citations?user=u4Er1EkAAAAJ&hl=en

-Based in northern Vermont and originally from Baltimore, Maryland, I received a B.S. in astrophysics from Haverford, studied science education at Stanford, and earned a Ph.D. in natural resources and ecological economics from the University of Vermont.
-"My work is loving the world," (Messenger, by Mary Oliver).
-I value time with family and nature in the Green Mountains.
+Originally from Baltimore, I'm based in northern Vermont.
+I received a B.S. in astrophysics from Haverford, studied science education at Stanford, and earned a Ph.D. in natural resources and ecological economics from the University of Vermont.